What to Do if You Can't Afford to Put Your Child Through College

 If you've exhausted all of your resources after your child has applied for grants and scholarships and you still don't have enough for tuition, student loans might be the right option.

 In most cases, the student loans will be in the child's name, so it's important to talk about this responsibility with them.
-Look at the cost of tuition and the various student loan options available.
+Look at the cost of tuition and the types of student loans available.
 Go over potential monthly payments and discuss how interest might impact the total cost of the loan.
-Decide together what might be the best option financially for your family.
+Decide together what might be the best financially for your family.

 Sending your child to college is an exciting time.
 Trying to pay for college, however, can be stressful, especially if you can't afford all of the costs.
 You should focus on getting scholarships and grants first since they don't have to be paid back.
-If you still need money for college, then there are several student loan options to help cover any gaps in funding.
-Using these options can ensure that your child can afford to pursue their college dreams.
+If you still need money for college, then there are federal and private student loans you can consider to help cover tuition.

 Did You Know?